LaClarence/joke-teller/README.md

 ## Goal

-Pass a joke that to a text to speech API and it will tell us that joke.
+Get a joke from an API and provide it to a text to speech API that will tell us.

 ## Text-To-Speech API